KatieWright26/Shadow-Game/README.md

 Milestones

-Have an element in the browser that responds to arrow keys left, up, and right.
+Have an element in the browser that responds to arrow keys left, up, and right.✓ CHECK MARK
+Unicode: U+2713, UTF-8: E2 9C 93
+Player cannot move outside of board boundry.✓
 Use Parallax Scrolling
 Have a player/enemy interactions of some kind.
 Functioning help/start buttons